csaq5507/UIBK-703602-Compiler-Construction/guidelines.md

 - lines must not exceed 80 columns
 - content is properly formatted
     - well structured
-    - paragraphs are separated by one empty line
+    - paragraphs are clearly separated
-    - headings are clearly visible
+    - headings stand out
 - files may contain *ASCII art* (not restricted to ASCII, UTF-8 characters are okay)
 - files should be *self-contained* (ie no references to other files like images or so)